Fujifilm GF 20-35mm f/4 R WR Review

 The Fujifilm GF 20-35mm f/4 R WR Is the GFX Wide-Angle Zoom Everyone Has Been Waiting For

-It took Fujifilm some time to get there but the wait is over!
+It took Fujifilm some time, but the wait is over!

-Five years after introducing the first GFX camera at Photokina in Germany in 2017 Fujifilm has released an ultra-wide-angle zoom lens, the GF 20-35mm f/4 R WR.
+Five years after introducing the first GFX camera at Photokina in Germany in 2017, Fujifilm has launched an ultra-wide-angle zoom lens, the GF 20-35mm f/4 R WR.

-Fujifilm does have a couple of prime lens options in this focal length range in the GF 23mm f/4 R LM WR and GF 30mm f/3.5 R WR.
-Namely the GF 23mm f/4 R LM WR has been the choice of landscape and architecture/interior photographers.
+Fujifilm does have a couple of prime lens options in this focal length range: the GF 23mm f/4 R LM WR and GF 30mm f/3.5 R WR.
+The GF 23mm f/4 R LM WR has been the choice of landscape and architecture/interior photographers.

-While many photographers have praised the GF 23mm f/4 R LM WR others came to the GFX system from full-frame cameras where 16-35mm zoom lenses were important workhorse lenses in their setup and they were missing the flexibility of a wide-angle zoom in their new GFX setup.
+While many photographers have praised the GF 23mm f/4 R LM WR, others came to the GFX system from full-frame cameras, where 16-35mm zoom lenses were important workhorses in their setup.
+They were missing the flexibility of a wide-angle zoom in their new GFX setup.

-These wide-angle zoom lenses were indeed important bread and butter lenses for me and I used them for a range of topics from tourism to landscape, events, sports, and interior real estate photography.
+These wide-angle zoom lenses were essential workhorse lenses for me, and I utilized them for various subjects, including tourism, landscapes, events, sports, and interior real estate photography.

 Introduction

-With the GF 20-35mm f/4 R WR Fujifilm has finally brought an ultra-wide zoom lens to the table with a full-frame equivalent focal length range of 16-28mm.
+With the GF 20-35mm f/4 R WR, Fujifilm has finally introduced an ultrawide zoom lens with a full-frame equivalent focal length range of 16-28mm.

-While the focal length coverage is not quite the same as a full-frame 16-35mm lens it is a step in the right direction and very versatile.
+While the focal length coverage is not quite the same as that of a full-frame 16-35mm lens, it is a step in the right direction and very versatile.

 The GF 20-35mm f/4 R WR was introduced at the September 2022 Fujifilm X Summit.
-At the time this article was written it was listed as a new item, out of stock, with the “coming soon” disclaimer at B&H Photo and it was listed at $2,499.00.
+When this article was written, it was listed as a new item, out of stock, with the “coming soon” disclaimer at B&H Photo, and it was listed at $2,499.00.

 Thanks to Fujifilm Canada, I got the chance to test the GF 20-35mm f/4 R WR over the holidays.